Systematic errors induced by the elliptical power-law model in galaxy-galaxy strong lens modeling: Results and discussion

 where the subscript $i$ runs over all lens systems.
 We assume uncertainty on time delay measurements $\sigma_{{\Delta \rm t},i}=2$\,days, which is typical for recent time-domain observations, and adopt a uniform prior for $H_0$ from 0 to $\rm 150\, km\,s^{-1}\,Mpc^{-1}$.
 Results of a joint inference on $H_0$ are shown in Table-\ref{tab:H0_tab} and Figure~\ref{fig:14_H0_ensemble}.
 Including all lens systems, or with $3\sigma$ clipping, we obtain measurements of $H_0$ whose systematic biases are below the $\sim 1\sigma$ level.
 However, this result is driven by outliers (green curves) and is inconsistent with the mass profile trend (Figure~\ref{fig:8_kappa_1d}) which suggested that $H_0$ should be underestimated by $\sim 10$\%.
 Aggressive $2\sigma$ clipping efficiently removes unreliable measurements of $H_0$.
 A joint analysis of the remaining 37 systems yields a posterior distribution of $H_0$ (black curve) centered at $\rm 62.25 \pm 1.46 km\,s^{-1}\,Mpc^{-1}$.
 This is underestimated by 9\% and $\sim4\sigma$ lower than the input truth, but consistent with the mass profile trend (Figure~\ref{fig:8_kappa_1d}).

 We interpret the bias in $H_0$ measurements to be dominated by the mass mismatch between the EPL model and complex real lenses, coupled with the MST.
 There are two possible routes to reduce this kind of bias.
-First, better-matched lens mass parametrizations could avoid the pesudo-internal mass sheet entirely (see Section~\ref{sec:Lensing_Degeneracy}).
-Second, measurements of stellar dynamics, which provide 2D enclosed mass at a radius that is different from the Einstein radius, would avoid the bias by breaking the degeneracy (specifying the value of the pesudo-internal mass sheet).
+First, better-matched lens mass parametrizations could avoid the pseudo-internal mass sheet entirely (see Section~\ref{sec:Lensing_Degeneracy}).
+Second, measurements of stellar dynamics, which provide 2D enclosed mass at a radius that is different from the Einstein radius, would avoid the bias by breaking the degeneracy (specifying the value of the pseudo-internal mass sheet).
+Recently, \cite{Birrer20} applied an internal mass sheet in combination with an EPL model to produce a more flexible lens mass model, where the strength of the internal mass sheet is determined exclusively by stellar dynamics on the population level.
+Testing this methodology on mock lenses generated from the cosmological hydrodynamics simulation \citep{Ding21} shows that an unbiased H0 measurement can be obtained.